 About me

 I am passionate about volcanoes and work to understand active and past eruptions using a series of remote sensing methods to document eruptive activity and its products.
 Originally from Belgium, I have lived and worked in France, the United Kingdom and the United States.
-I am currently a Postdoctoral Research Assistant in the Department of Earth Sciences at the University of Oxford where I work with Dr. Tamsin Mather on the V-PLUS project to develop innovative remote sensing and sampling methods to study volcanic plumes.
+I am currently an Assistant Research Professor in the Department of Astronomy and Planetary Science at Northern Arizona University.
+My research involves the use and development off spectroscopic and imaging techniques to monitor and quantify emission of gases, aerosols and ash from volcanoes, and to monitor air quality in areas affected by natural phenomena such as volcanic eruption and forest fires.

 Oxford Vulcans